navhaxs/AvaloniaNDI/README.md

 A crude port of the WPF sample code from the NewTek NDI® 5 SDK.

-This library provides a `NDISendContainer` Avalonia component.
+This library provides a `NDISendContainer` Avalonia component

 In the sample, I have wrapped the `NDISendContainer` itself within a ViewBox, which seems to ensure that the rendered output frames remain at the expected size and resolution.

-`NDILibDotNet2` is based on the NDI SDK C# sample code, with the WPF dependencies removed so to target .NET 5
+The code of `NDILibDotNet2` is based on the NDI SDK C# sample code, with the WPF dependencies removed so to target .NET 5

 ## Project Status: Experimental